empdarkness/altair/README.md

 - **Loadout Parser**
 	- Usage: `/loadout`
 		- Attempts to find the riven on your selected slot, grades it, and gives you the riven.market import string.
+		- This will also show the actual values of all variants, so if you have it equipped on prime, it will also show the real values of non prime.
 		- Requires the share loadouts permission from [here](https://www.warframe.com/user) under User Information - Data Permissions.
 		- If you have the permissions turned on and its still not working after a couple of minutes, toggle it off, save, and then turn it back on and save.
 Wait a couple min after and it should work again.